What is a Zombie Company?

 - Working with accountants to finalise accounts and undertake remedying transactions

-- Drafting contractual and transactional documentation to improve the structure
+- Drafting contractual and transactional documentation

 - Negotiations with creditors and documentation of outcomes